 The pain-relieving effect of ZYDOL may be reduced and the length of

 time it acts may be shortened, if you take medicines which contain

 - ondansetron (prevents nausea).

-Your doctor will tell you whether you should take ZYDOL Capsules, and what dose.
+Your doctor will tell you whether you should take ZYDOL, and which

 The risk of side effects increases,

 - if you are taking tranquillizers, sleeping pills, other pain